Grants Development Process

 - Step 8) Get signatures on final draft

-Grants Office completes grant review summary and submits near final draft of grant to Supervisor and Executive Officer for signature.
+Grants Office completes cabinet review summary and submits near final draft of grant to Supervisor and Executive Officer for signature.
 Original signed form sent to Grants Office.
 Grants office sends copy of form to Financial Services and Facilities Management Services, as appropriate.

 - Grant Submitted!